codeearn/github-extender/README.md

 # github_extender
 a github extender which will create the start and stop of the github cli actions for the repositories and will make it easier for the git actions. just a username and the number of the reporsitories to the user and it will make all the git clone clients for the user.
+I plan to write entirely in C but then invoked a part of the code in bash and part in C. Follow this for the RUST crate.

 ```
 #! /usr/bin/bash